Fortnite developer Sweeney goes to battle against Apple

 But Sweeney is an unusual billionaire in many ways.
 A nature lover who prefers hiking in the wilderness to conference stages, he didn’t set up his company in Silicon Valley or Los Angeles, but in the dreamy college town of Cary, North Carolina, between the Blue Ridge Mountains and the Atlantic Ocean.

-When Sweeney needed capital in 2012, he preferred to take on the Chinese digital group Tencent rather than the traditional California film studio Warner Brothers, because the Tencent deal was the only way he could retain a majority stake in Epic Games.
+When Sweeney needed capital in 2012, he preferred to take on the Chinese digital group Tencent rather than the traditional California studio Warner Brothers, because the Tencent deal was the only way he could retain a majority stake in Epic Games.
 Sweeney’s vision goes beyond Fortnite and computer games.
 For years, he has been talking about the “metaverse,” a further development of the Internet in virtual reality, which goes back to the science fiction author Neal Stephenson.

 In the virtual world of the metaverse